anguyen3407/LetsEncrypt-on-Nginx/README.md

  Certbot has an Nginx plugin, which is supported on many platforms, and automates both obtaining and installing certs:

     $ sudo certbot --nginx
+    **select name you would like to activate HTTPS for

 Running this command will get a certificate for you and have Certbot edit your Nginx configuration automatically to serve it.
 If you're feeling more conservative and would like to make the changes to your Nginx configuration by hand, you can use the certonly subcommand: